 Flo’s Art History studies began in the sixth form under the brilliant guidance of AHA tutors and St Mary’s School Ascot teachers, Tom Parsons and Helen Oakden.
 Their captivating style and fascinating introduction to all periods of art led Flo to continue her education at the University of East Anglia.
 Flo specialised in the Renaissance and Baroque, writing her final year dissertation on the emotional effect of Bernini’s sculptures.

-Flo worked as the Gallery Assistant at Chris Beetles in St. James’s, before joining AHA as a tutor.
-As well as travelling Europe to visit well-acquainted artworks, Flo very much enjoys filling her sketchbook, socialising over aperitivi and climbing to distant viewpoints.
+Flo worked at Chris Beetles Gallery in St. James’s, before joining AHA as a tutor.
+As well as travelling Europe to visit well-acquainted artworks, Flo most enjoys filling her sketchbook and socialising over aperitivo!

 Francesca Ramsay